jquery/typesense-minibar/README.md

   Include [typesense-minibar-foot.css](./typesense-minibar-foot.css) to render the official Typesense wordmark instead.

+### Styling and theming

+The accompanying stylesheet exposes **CSS variables** that you can override to tweak styles, without writing custom CSS.
+Alternatively, you can target stable selectors based on the **semantic HTML**.

+Refer to [Style API](./API-Style.md) for the CSS variable names and selectors.

 ## Compatibility

 | typesense-minibar | typesense-server | typesense-docsearch-scraper
 |--|--|--
 | 1.0.x | >= 0.24 | 0.6.0.rc1 <!-- adds "group_by=url_without_anchor" -->

-## Browser support
+### Browser support

 The below matrix describes support for the _enhanced_ JavaScript experience.
-The basic HTML experience, which falls back to submitting a form to DuckDuckGo, works in all known browsers (including IE 6, IE 5 for Mac, and Netscape Navigator).
+The HTML experience falls back to submitting a form to DuckDuckGo, and works in all known browsers (including  IE 6 and Netscape Navigator).

 | Browser | Policy | Version
 |--|--|--